xianhuazhou/NotifyMe/README.md

 ## Features

-* Monitoring processes, if any of processes stopped for whatever reasons, it can notify you and restart the stopped processes automatically if needed.
+* Monitoring processes, whenever a process is stopped, it can notify you and restart the stopped process automatically if needed.
-* Run programs in every x seconds as cron jobs.
+* Run programs in every x seconds/minutes/hours as cron jobs.
-* Checking tasks as Nagios does (can work with the nagios plugins).
+* Checking tasks as Nagios does (can also work with the nagios plugins).
+* Focusing on a single server but can monitoring any external services such as http, ssh etc..

 *Notice: you need root permission to play aroung with notifyme*